 The 19th Street Band has entertained crowds at festivals such as, Charm City Bluegrass Festival, Iowa Irish Festival, National Cherry Blossom Festival, Kingman Island Bluegrass Festival, The Washington Folk Festival, Annapolis Irish Festival and Maryland Irish Festival.
-They have been featured as a regular artist at the Open House Festival in Bangor, Northern Ireland and the Dunmore East Bluegrass Festival in Co.
+They were accepted to play DelFest 2020 (before the pandemic) and have been featured as a regular artist at the Open House Festival in Bangor, Northern Ireland and the Dunmore East Bluegrass Festival in Co.
 Waterford.

-Having performed well over 200 shows a year steadily for the past 6 years, the band has packed the house at venues such as the 9:30 Club, The 8×10, The Hamilton, The Soundry, Jammin’ Java, The Birchmere, Tootsie’s Orchid Lounge in Nashville, The Black Box in Belfast, and Hill Country BBQ in NYC & DC.
+Having performed well over 200 shows a year steadily for the past 6 years, the band has packed the house at venues such as the 9:30 Club, The 8×10, The Hamilton, The Soundry, Jammin’ Java, The Birchmere, State Theatre (DC), Tootsie’s Orchid Lounge in Nashville, The Black Box in Belfast, and Hill Country BBQ in NYC & DC.
 They have had the honor of opening for country music stars such as Rodney Atkins, Craig Morgan, and Chuck Mead, as well as for Grammy Award-winning Western Swing icons, Asleep at the Wheel.
-The 19th Street Band has shared the stage with Larry Keel, Kitchen Dwellers, Town Mountain, I Draw Slow, Dangermuffin, Spirit Family Reunion, Way Down Wanderers, and Jakob’s Ferry Stragglers.
+The 19th Street Band has shared the stage with Frank Solivan & Dirty Kitchen, Larry Keel, Kitchen Dwellers, Town Mountain, I Draw Slow, Dangermuffin, Spirit Family Reunion, Way Down Wanderers, and Jakob’s Ferry Stragglers.

-The band is recently back from their third annual tour of Ireland where they performed live on BBC Radio Ulster.
+The band does an annual tour of Ireland where they have performed live on BBC Radio Ulster.
 Their first album, The Things That Matter, has received air play on BBC Radio and multiple stations throughout Europe & the UK; one track was also featured on Relix magazine’s CD Artist Sampler in 2018.
-The band’s second album, Kickin’ Up Dust, is due to be released before the end of 2019 and includes three songs that were co-written by Philip Donnelly and John Prine.
+The band’s second album, Diamond in the Rough, will be released October 2020 and includes three songs that were co-written by Philip Donnelly and John Prine.
 Donnelly invited the band to record these songs with him at a studio in Ireland where he produced the tracks and performed as a guest musician on the album.